15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Missouri assisted living cost

-Monthly assisted living costs in Missouri range between $4,318 and $4,851, significantly below the national average of $5,384.
-Unlike many states experiencing dramatic price increases, Missouri saw costs decrease by 6% from 2022 to 2023.
+Monthly assisted living costs in Missouri range between $4,318 and $4,851, well below the national average of $5,384.
+Costs actually decreased by 6% from 2022 to 2023, a trend opposite to most states.

-Price variations across the state include:
+Price varies across the state:

 - Most affordable: Joplin at $4,120 monthly